aquasecurity/trivy/README.md

 As `Quay` seems to use `Clair` internally, it has the same accuracy as `Clair`. `Docker Hub` can scan only official images. `GCR` hardly detects vulnerabilities on Alpine Linux.
 Also, it is locked to a specific registry.

-`Trivy` can be used regardless of the registry.
-Besides, it is easy to be integrated with CI/CD services.
+`Trivy` can be used regardless of the registry, and it is easily integrated with CI/CD services.

 # Migration